Wise-II/Java-School-Projects/README.md

 }
 ```
-do not this was done in netbeans *i wish i used IntelliJDA*
+do note this was done in netbeans *i wish i used IntelliJDA*